Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces

 where $K_{i,j}(C,\omega_C)$ denotes the $(i,j)$-th Koszul cohomology group of the canonical bundle $\omega_C$.
-Voisin proved Green's conjecture for the general curve in the primitive linear system of a general $K3$ (see \cite{V1},\cite{V2}).
-Aprodu and Farkas later generalized Voisin's work, proving Green's conjecture for all curves lying on a $K3$ surface in \cite{FA} (see also \cite{FApp},\cite{FAP},\cite{KEM2} for recent proofs of general Green's conjecture with new insights).
-We should point out here that this circle of ideas found other applications in the study of Brill-Noether theory and Green's conjecture for curves lying on certain surfaces with non positive canonical bundle.
+Voisin proved Green's conjecture for an arbitrary smooth curve in the primitive linear system of a general $K3$ (see \cite{V1},\cite{V2}).
+Aprodu and Farkas later generalized Voisin's work, proving Green's conjecture for all curves lying on any $K3$ surface in \cite{FA} (see also \cite{FApp},\cite{FAP},\cite{KEM2} for recent proofs of general Green's conjecture with new insights).
+We should point out here that this circle of ideas found other applications in the study of Brill--Noether theory and Green's conjecture for curves lying on certain surfaces with non positive canonical bundle.
 See for instance \cite{KL1},\cite{KL2} for Enriques surfaces and \cite{L} for Del-Pezzo surfaces (and other rational surfaces).
 Notice that all these surfaces satisfies $h^1(\mathcal{O}_S)=0$.

 Abelian surfaces share some common behavior with $K3$ surfaces.
-It is natural to ask to what extent a similar study for their curves section can be carried out.
-In recent years Knutsen, Lelli-Chiesa and Mongardi started studying Brill-Noether theory for curves in the primitive linear system $|H|$ of a general abelian surface \cite{KLL}.
-Among other things, they obtained that the general curve in $|H|$ is Brill-Noether general, but (unlike in the $K3$ case) the Clifford index is not constant for smooth curves in $|H|$.
-In particular, there are curves carrying linear series with negative Brill-Noether number and they can prove under certain hypotheses that these Brill-Noether loci are of the expected codimension in $|H|$.
+It is natural to ask to what extent a similar study for their curves sections can be carried out.
+In recent years Knutsen, Lelli-Chiesa and Mongardi started studying Brill--Noether theory for curves in the primitive linear system $|H|$ of a general abelian surface \cite{KLL}.
+Among other things, they obtained that the general curve in $|H|$ is Brill--Noether general, but (unlike in the $K3$ case) the Clifford index is not constant for smooth curves in $|H|$.
+In particular, there are curves carrying linear series with negative Brill--Noether number and they can prove under certain hypotheses that these Brill--Noether loci are of the expected codimension in $|H|$.
 A similar result was obtained before with different techniques by Paris in \cite{PAR} (unpublished) and generalized later by Bayer and Li in \cite{BAYER}.